aesthetic-suite/framework/README.md

 });
 ```

-> Global styles are immediately compiled and attached the DOM.
+> Global styles are immediately compiled and attached to the DOM.
 Be wary of conflicts.

 If you'd like to extend a base theme to create a new theme, use `extendTheme`.
 This
 method accepts the theme name to inherit from as the first argument, with the remaining